-B. The repented were Jews that worshipped God, and 3000 of them added to the church that day, (Acts 2:41)
+B. The repented were Jews that worshipped God, and 3000 of them were added to the church that day, (Acts 2:41)

 C. Real revival takes place only when the church repents.

 Revival begins with me.
-Therefore let each and every one of us be prepared in the four areas of Christian life I spoke about in this sermon.
+Therefore let each and every one of us is prepared in the four areas of Christian life I spoke about in this sermon.
 So that we will be able to catch the fullness of the upcoming revival.